benwoody/splunk-sdk-ruby/index.md

 It should run many tests without error.

-Note that currently, the only examples are documented in-line with the code.
+Note that currently, the only examples are documented [in-line with the code](http://splunk.github.com/splunk-sdk-ruby/doc/Splunk/Service.html).
-They can be seen by pointing your browser to http://splunk.github.com/splunk-sdk-ruby/doc/Splunk/Service.html

 ## Overview